o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 The proof attests to the validity of exactly this account update.
 If you change the account update before sending it to the Mina network, the proof is no longer valid.

-The only valid account updates for a zkApp account are the ones created according to the logic of your `SmartContract`.
+The only valid account updates for a zkApp account are the ones created according to the logic of your smart contract.
 This core concept is why zkApp smart contracts execute on the client side.

-## Payment to zkApp example
+## Example: Payment from a zkApp

-This example pays out MINA from a zkApp.
+To learn more about account updates, see the example for paying out MINA from a zkApp.

 To send MINA, use `this.send()` from a smart contract method: